-These involve purchasing a large enough stake in a property to have a say in its management.
+These involve purchasing a large enough stake in a property to have an active management role.
 For example, you could buy a multi-family investment property, either outright or with a mortgage.
-This would give you full control and give you a say in its operations.
-But you would also be responsible for maintaining the property, which can be expensive and time consuming.
+This would give you control and property management responsibilities, which can be expensive and time consuming.

 You might make a direct real estate investment in rental properties to generate cash flow through passive income, sell property for a profit or both.
 But directly investing in real estate is not as easy as it may sound.
-Some key things to keep in mind:
+Some key reminders:

-Direct real estate investments can be problematic in plenty of other ways, as well.
-At some point, you might face an unexpected and significant expense, such as fixing your roof or replacing a boiler.
-Problems like these can crop up in residential and commercial properties.
+Direct real estate investments can be problematic in plenty of other ways.
+At some point, you might face unexpected and significant expenses to keep a residential or commercial property in working order.
 A commercial property, such as an office building, might require a major repair after a natural disaster.

 Real estate can be relatively illiquid, requiring time and paperwork to buy and sell.
-If you are forced to sell a property to pay a sudden, unexpected cost, you might do so at a substantial loss.
+If you are forced to sell a property to pay a sudden, unexpected expense, you might do so at a loss.

-Depending on an individual’s net worth, the down payment may be a small fraction of his or her total wealth.
+Depending on an investor’s net worth, the down payment may be a small fraction of his or her total wealth.
 For some, it is a significant amount.
-Placing a substantial portion of your capital into a single investment may not be the best approach as it concentrates risk.
-And to pay for the mortgage, you need an income.
+Placing a substantial portion of your capital into a single investment may not be the best diversification approach.
+To pay for the mortgage, you'll need an income.

-Finally, to accurately calculate returns on real estate investments, you need to account for interest, property tax, remodeling costs, insurance costs and maintenance costs.
+Finally, to accurately calculate returns on real estate investments, you need to account for interest, property tax, insurance costs and remodeling or maintenance costs.
 These costs can be substantial, and can lower your returns significantly.
 For these reasons, a rental income retirement strategy may not always be the best approach.

-While many investors have found success in direct real estate investment, because of the considerations mentioned, many investors seek to achieve their longer-term financial objectives through other means.
+While investors have found success in direct real estate investment, because of the considerations mentioned, other investors seek to achieve their longer-term financial objectives through other means.